-Taunting Block and his dog, telling them that if they wanted to take me in for the aforementioned charge he would have to let her loose on me.
+Taunting Block and his dog, telling them that if they wanted to take me in for the aforementioned charge, he would have to let her loose on me.

 The decision was simple, and off Eve went.

-After a 1.5-metre sprint, she launched herself clamping down onto my padded forearm — she yanked as hard as she could, but she couldn’t take my 275-lb. frame to the ground.
+After a 1.5-meter sprint, she launched herself clamping down onto my padded forearm — she yanked as hard as she could, but she couldn’t take my 275-lb. frame to the ground.
 If I didn’t have that pad on, you could bet I would be down screaming bloody murder.

-Block called Eve off and she darted back to her handler like the incredibly well-trained dog she was.
+Block called Eve off, and she darted back to her handler like the incredibly well-trained dog she was.